The Iowa Clinic offers eClinic, a virtual care service, to connect you with a primary care provider.

 No. The Iowa Clinic offers novel coronavirus testing by appointment only for individuals who have been triaged and determined to need testing at the West Des Moines location.
 Walk-ins will not be accepted, and patients with appointments will be required to stay in their cars to limit exposure to others.

 However, a provider CAN talk with you about your symptoms and may recommend an appointment with our Mobile Testing Center or to seek additional care.

-For the latest on Coronavirus (COVID-19), please visit our Coronavirus resource page or call 2-1-1 with general questions.
+For the latest on Coronavirus (COVID-19), please visit our Coronavirus page.

 Video Appointments Available Daily